Smashing Frank: Release

 Smashing Frank had its premiere on 20 March 2025, followed by a theatrical release in Hong Kong on 17 April.
 The film is set to screen in July at the 24th New York Asian Film Festival for its United States Premiere.

 Reception

-Edmund Lee of the South China Morning Post gave Smashing Frank 3/5 stars, calling it "a portrait of disaffected youth" that reflects the growing generational conflict and wealth gap in Hong Kong through its "morally conflicted protagonists", while praising Hedwig Tam's "ambivalent characterisation" and charismatic lead but noting that the thematic depth is somewhat muddled and fails to convey a clear message.
-Jason Lam of the Hong Kong Film Critics Society noted that the film attempts to adapt Bonnie and Clyde (1967) to a Hong Kong setting but ultimately fails due to a weak script, poor character design, and shoddy execution, making it forgettable except for Tam's decent performance.
+Edmund Lee of the South China Morning Post gave Smashing Frank 3/5 stars, calling it "a portrait of disaffected youth" that reflects the growing generational conflict and wealth gap in Hong Kong through its "morally conflicted protagonists", while praising Hedwig Tam's "ambivalent characterisation" but noting that the thematic depth is somewhat muddled and fails to convey a clear message.
+Jason Lam of the Hong Kong Film Critics Society noted that the film attempts to adapt Bonnie and Clyde (1967) to a Hong Kong setting but ultimately fails due to "an overly weak screenplay", "especially regarding where the guns come from during the robbery and the directions of shootout scenes being too juvenile", making it forgettable except for Tam's "decent" performance.